ivos/specalive/examples/screens-and-navigation.md

 Customers entry point.

 ### List customers (/customers)
 This is the `List customers` screen.
-There is one one screen for customers now.
+There is only one screen for customers now.

 ## Empty